 Bart Bryant wins Dick’s Sporting Goods Open

-Bryant, who shot a tournament record-tying 10-under 62 in the second round to build a four-shot lead, closed with a 72 on Sunday and finished at 16-under 200 to beat Russ Cochran (67) and Corey Pavin (69) by one shot.
+Bryant, who shot a tournament record-tying 10-under 62 in the second round, closed with a 72 on Sunday and finished at 16-under 200 to beat Russ Cochran (67) and Corey Pavin (69) by one shot.

-It was a memorable moment for Bryant and the senior tour, which began in 1980 at the Atlantic City Country Club in Atlantic City, N.J.
-Don January, who won that first tournament, was on hand to congratulate Bryant and hand him the trophy.
+It was a special moment for Bryant and for the senior tour.
+He became the 1,000th champion in the history of the Champions Tour, which began in 1980 at the Atlantic City Country Club in Atlantic City, New Jersey.
+Don January, who won that first tournament, was on hand to congratulate Bryant.

 The inaugural year consisted of four events.
-The purse at the Atlantic City Senior International was $125,000 and the total prize money for the season was $475,000.
+The other three played that year were at Winged Foot in Mamaroneck, New York, Suntree in Melbourne, Fla., and Turnberry Isle in North Miami Beach, Florida.
+The purse at the Atlantic City Senior International was $125,000 and the total prize money for the four-event season was $475,000.
 January took home $20,000.
-Bryant, whose best previous finish this season was a tie for fourth at the 3M Championship in his last start two weeks ago, pocketed $270,000 of the $1.8 million purse.
+Bryant, whose best previous finish this season was a tie for fourth at the 3M Championship two weeks ago, pocketed $270,000 on Sunday.

 “Truthfully, when we first started we had no idea how long it was going to last, or whether it would even be successful,” January said.
 “We thought we had a pretty good product, but we weren’t sure of anything.
 I never thought in that realm of 1,000 tournaments.
 My god, that’s forever.
 It’s come a long way.
 Hopefully, it will get better.”

 For, Bryant, who won in just his 14th start on the circuit, it was his first victory since winning the 2005 Tour Championship, ending a drought of 7 years, 9 months, 11 days.
 He also won the 2005 Memorial and the 2004 Valero Texas Open on the PGA Tour.